 As we were leaving, however, the mood got a little darker and gray which I was told by a local surfer was the norm for Piha Beach.
 He told me, Piha is known as the moody beach.
 I was thankful we got to meet him on one of his happier days 😉

 The journey ended with a boat trip from Aukland to another magical place known as Waiheke Island.
 Carmelle & Adrienne had connected us with friends who decided to pick us up (total strangers!) and take us for an afternoon outing.
 We couldn’t believe the hospitality and kindness.
 While we were nervous to venture off the beaten path only a few hours before our flight back home, the adventurers inside us just went for it.
 We had already come this far – why not go a little more.

 And boy were we glad we went for it!
 Waiheke Island was another place that truly blew our mind.
 If we had more time we would have loved to go on one of their wine tours or explore more of its beautiful terrain.
 Even though we had a mere few hours, we got a very special slice of heaven when we stepped off the boat into another one of New Zealand’s treasures.

 In the end, my Dad & I made it back to the USA safe and sound (without delay thanks to a better astrological terrain).

 We felt connected to the Earth like we never were and so in awe by the kindness that everyone gave to us – especially the Sisters Collective, Carmelle & Adrienne.
 The things we saw and learned were truly soul awakening.
 We also really experienced first hand, a world of kindness.
-In a time where there is so much disagreement, there is a TON of kindness and love out there.
+In a time where there is so much disagreement in the world, our trip showcased that there truly is a TON of kindness and love out there.